Help us improve your experience.

 • /configuration/system/domain-name—Selects an element node named domain-name that is the child of an element named system that is the child of the root element of the document (configuration).

 • parent::system/host-name—Selects an element node named host-name that is the child of an element named system that is the parent of the current context node.
-The parent:: axis can be abbreviated as two periods (..).
+You can abbreviate the parent:: axis as two periods (..).

 The predicate syntax allows you to perform tests at each node selected by the path syntax.
-Only nodes that pass the test are included in the result set.
+The result set includes only those nodes that pass the test.
 A predicate appears inside square brackets ([ ]) after a path node.
 Following are several examples of predicate syntax:

 • server[name = '10.1.1.1']—Selects an element named server that is a child of the current context and has a child element named name whose value is 10.1.1.1.